 Phase 1: The Veterans ID Card will be provided to all Service Leavers only, as part of the discharge process with effect from today, and retrospectively to those who left on or after 17 December 2018.

 Phase 2: Applications from the wider Veteran Community will be encouraged once the process has been agreed.
-Information on how to apply will be made available closer to the time, before the end of 2019The UK Armed Forces
+Information on how to apply will be made available closer to the time, before the end of 2019.

 The Ministry of Defence will be launching a new Veterans ID card on 18 February which will enable public and charitable sector services to instantly recognise the service of a Veteran.
 This card will provide proof that a Veteran has served in HM Armed Forces in line with the Government definition of a Veteran, which is one day’s service.